Cathy347Le/react-hooks/README.md

     - Use useEffect
     - What happens when you reach the end of the page?
   - Add a Previous Page Button
+    - When on Page 1, disable Prev Page

 #### Connect to an API - use FETCH